cloudmesh-community/fa18-523-60/project-report/report.md

 ![Projects by Category](images/q4.JPG){#fig:projbycat}

-From the results we can see that the highest number of overall submitted projects was in the *Film and Video* category.
+From the results we can see that the highest number of the overall submitted projects was in the *Film and Video* category.
 This makes sence when we take into consideration the number of smart phones and camera devices in the world.
 These technologies have made this art more available to amateurs.

-2. Total Count of Projects by Year
+In a similar manner, the team had written a query to count the number of projects by year.

 ```
 > db.project.aggregate([